 If you have a flagpole installed outside your office you should join the Commonwealth Flag Network by registering at the It's an Honour website.
 The Commonwealth Flag Network provides up-to-date advice on how and when to fly the flag.
 After registering you will receive an email at the same time as flag marshals around the country, with flag protocols for:

 - special occasions such as ANZAC Day and NAIDOC Week

 - occasions when flags should be flown at half-mast

 - flying multiple flags or using multiple flagpoles

 - treatment of the flag to maintain its dignity

 - it should be raised no earlier than first light and lowered no later than dusk

 - the flag may only be flown at night if illuminated.

-Flags must be ordered via the Contracted Supplier of Flags and costs will be deducted from your office budget.
-On receipt of flag orders, the enclosed packing slip is to be endorsed by your office and provided to Ministerial and Parliamentary Services to arrange payment.
-Heavy duty flags for external use can be ordered by your Ministerial and Parliamentary Services State Office.
+Flags can only be ordered via the contracted supplier of flags and costs will be deducted from your annual budget for office expenses.
+On receipt of flag orders, the enclosed packing slip is to be endorsed by your office and provided to MaPS to arrange payment.
+Heavy duty flags for external use can be ordered by your MaPS State Office.

 You are also provided with flags under the Flags and Nationhood Material request program for provision to eligible bodies and private individuals, which are charged to your office budget.